This post may contain affiliate links. Please read our disclosure policy.

 Store-bought bread

-Preheat your oven to 300°F and toast the bread cubes for about 30 minutes, or until the cubes feel dry to the touch when you squeeze them lightly.
-You won't be able to dry it out completely without verging into crouton territory, but you can remove enough of the bread's moisture to permit it to absorb the custard mixture.
+If the bread is not dry enough, cut it into 1 1/2-inch cubes and toast in a single layer on a baking sheet in a 300ยฐF oven for about 30 minutes, or longer.
+You won't be able to dry it out completely without overbaking it and ending up with croutons, but you can remove enough of the bread's moisture for it to absorb the custard mixture.

 Be careful to select gluten free bread to cube that's dairy-free.
 And don't use butter, of course, to grease the casserole dish.
 I find that cooking oil spray is most effective, anyway.

-Gluten Free Bread Pudding
+Gluten Free Bread Pudding Recipe

 Ingredients

-- 16 ounces (1 pound) gluten free bread cut into 1 1/2-inch cubes
+- 16 ounces (1 pound) gluten free bread, cut into 1 1/2-inch cubes

-- 2 (100 g (weighed out of shell)) eggs at room temperature
+- 2 (100 g out of shell) eggs, at room temperature

-- 3 (75 g) egg yolks at room temperature
+- 3 (75 g) egg yolks, at room temperature

-- ½ cup (100 g) granulated sugar
+- ยฝ cup (100 g) granulated sugar, divided

-- ¼ teaspoon kosher salt
+- ยผ teaspoon kosher salt

-- 2 cups (16 fluid ounces) milk at room temperature
+- 2 cups (16 fluid ounces) milk, at room temperature

 - 1 teaspoon vanilla or almond extract or flavoring